Deer (Scotland) Act 1996

 The Deer (Scotland) Act 1996 (c.
 58) is an Act of Parliament governing the conservation and management of deer within Scotland.
 The Act repealed the Deer (Scotland) Act 1959.

-Overview
+Provisions

-Part I of the Act establishes the Deer Commission for Scotland.
+Part I of the act establishes the Deer Commission for Scotland.

-Part II of the Act concerns the conservation, control and sustainable management of deer.
+Part II of the act concerns the conservation, control and sustainable management of deer.

-Part III of the Act defines the offences that could be taken against deer, such as the unlawful killing of deer.
+Part III of the act defines the offences that could be taken against deer, such as the unlawful killing of deer.

-Part IV of the Act defines the licensing to deal in venison, as well as further powers for NatureScot, then known as the Scottish National Heritage or SNH.
+Part IV of the act defines the licensing to deal in venison, as well as further powers for NatureScot, then known as the Scottish National Heritage or SNH.

+Repealed enactments

+Section 48(2) of the act repealed 6 enactments, listed in schedule 5 to the act.